Jeff Bingaman

-Jesse Francis "Jeff" Bingaman Jr. (born October 3, 1943) is an American academic and retired politician who represented New Mexico in the United States Senate for 30 years, from 1983 to 2013.
+Jesse Francis "Jeff" Bingaman Jr. (born October 3, 1943) is an American retired politician who served as a United States Senator from New Mexico from 1983 to 2013.
 A member of the Democratic Party, he previously served as the 25th Attorney General of New Mexico from 1979 to 1983.
 During his time in the Senate, Bingaman served as Chairman of Committee Outreach for the Senate Democratic Caucus and was the longtime chair of the Senate Energy Committee.

+Bingaman worked on Congressional committees on Armed Services; Energy and Natural Resources (Chairman); Finance; Health, Education Labor & Pensions; Joint Economic Committee; among others.
+He advocated environmental issues such as for clean energy policies and protection of wildlife and public lands.
+Bingaman took positions favoring immigration reform with increased border enforcement coupled with a guest worker program.

 After he left the Senate, he returned to his alma mater Stanford Law School as a fellow of its Steyer–Taylor Center for Energy Policy and Finance.

 Early life

 Bingaman was born in El Paso, Texas, the son of Frances Bethia (née Ball) and Jesse Francis Bingaman.
 He grew up in Silver City, New Mexico.
 His father taught at Western New Mexico University and his mother taught in the public schools system.
 At age 15, he earned the rank of Eagle Scout.

-After graduating from Silver High School in 1961, Bingaman went on to earn a Bachelor of Arts degree in government from Harvard College in 1965.
-He then entered Stanford Law School, graduating in 1968.
+After graduating from Silver High School in 1961, Bingaman went on to earn a Bachelor of Arts degree in government from Harvard University in 1965.
+He then entered Stanford Law School, graduating with a Juris Doctor in 1968.

 After his admission to the bar, Bingaman commenced work as a private practice attorney alongside his wife.
 He also served as counsel to the New Mexico Constitutional Convention of 1969.
 From 1968 to 1974, Bingaman was a member of the U.S. Army Reserve.
 He attended basic training at Fort Dix, New Jersey, as a private and graduated from the chaplain enlisted assistant technician course at the Army Chaplain School, Fort Hamilton, New Jersey in April 1969.